daronphang/coding_resources/javascript/node_js/basics.md

 Has non-blocking I/O model that is single threaded.
 Capable of handling a huge number of simultaneous connections with high throughput which equates to high scalability.
 Used to build powerful, fast and scalable web applications:

 - REST APIs and backend applications.
 - Real-time services.
 - Blogs, CMS, Social Applications.
 - Utilities and tools.
 - Anything that is not CPU-intensive.

-## Lifecycle:
+### Lifecycle

-1) Node.js starts script.
+1. Node.js starts script.
-2) Parses code and register variables and functions.
+2. Parses code and register variables and functions.
-3) Creates event loop that keeps on running as long as there are event listeners registered (always available).
+3. Creates event loop that keeps on running as long as there are event listeners registered (always available).

 Event loop handles event and other callback functions that contain fast finishing code.
 Other operations including file system are sent to a worker pool that is spun up and amanged by node.js.
 Responsible for heavy lifting that is detached from js code and runs on different threads.
 When worker pool is done, it triggers a callback that is handled by event loop.

-### Event Loop:
+### Event Loop

 Node.js rns non-blocking JS code and uses event-driven code (event loop) for running logic:

-1) Registers timers including setTimeout, setInterval callbacks.
+1. Registers timers including setTimeout, setInterval callbacks.
-2) Checks for any pending callbacks and execute I/O-related that were deferred.
+2. Checks for any pending callbacks and execute I/O-related that were deferred.
-3) Enters poll phase that will look for new I/O events and execute their callbacks, else defers them.
+3. Enters poll phase that will look for new I/O events and execute their callbacks, else defers them.
-4) Checks for setImmediate() callbacks.
+4. Checks for setImmediate() callbacks.
-5) Registers any 'close' event callbacks.
+5. Registers any 'close' event callbacks.
-6) Exits if there are no remaining event handlers registered (process.exit) where counter ref == 0.
+6. Exits if there are no remaining event handlers registered (process.exit) where counter ref == 0.

 Can use module.exports for registering global objects.
 At poll phase, event loop will check again for any timers and can jump back to execute them if exists (doesn't finish iteration).